gumaerc-testorg/17.473-fall-2015/content/pages/syllabus.md

 Plagiarism
 ----------

 Plagiarism will not be tolerated and will be referred to the appropriate authorities for disciplinary action if suspected.
 Plagiarism is defined as "a piece of writing that has been copied from another source and is presented as being your own work."
 This includes ideas as well as specific paragraphs, sentences, etc. Ignorance and laziness is not an excuse for plagiarism, so be careful about citations and footnotes in any written work.
-The following resources may be of further assistance: [Avoiding Plagiarism](http://cmsw.mit.edu/writing-and-communication-center/avoiding-plagiarism/) from MIT's [Writing and Communication Center](http://cmsw.mit.edu/writing-and-communication-center/) and MIT's rules regarding [Academic Misconduct and Dishonesty](http://web.mit.edu/policies/10/index.html).
+The following resources may be of further assistance: {{% resource_link "738e6f0d-e7c3-4e0d-beb6-d88a1fb5693a" "Avoiding Plagiarism" %}} from MIT's {{% resource_link "b56bb720-3454-4f63-8719-3e5b0d158e26" "Writing and Communication Center" %}} and MIT's rules regarding {{% resource_link "1eb295f8-e88a-4fb7-ab17-8a02210aadc8" "Academic Misconduct and Dishonesty" %}}.

 Recommended Readings
 --------------------

 Cirincione, Joseph. _Bomb Scare: The History & Future of Nuclear Weapons_.
 Columbia University Press, 2008.
-ISBN: 9780231135115. \[Preview with [Google Books](http://books.google.com/books?id=lYTGAgAAQBAJ&pg=PAfrontcover)\]
+ISBN: 9780231135115. \[Preview with {{% resource_link "f9bd6eb8-7fc4-408c-a304-2d142887f211" "Google Books" %}}\]

 Gavin, Francis J. _Nuclear Statecraft: History and Strategy in America's Atomic Age_.
 Cornell University Press, 2015.
 ISBN: 9780801456756.

 Trachtenberg, Marc. _History & Strategy_.
 Princeton University Press, 1991.
-ISBN: 9780691023434. \[Preview with [Google Books](http://books.google.com/books?id=0glIMk1wLf0C&pg=PAfrontcover)\]
+ISBN: 9780691023434. \[Preview with {{% resource_link "5e48da28-96d3-4c00-aedc-1d24f7d029e7" "Google Books" %}}\]

 Additional readings can be found in the {{% resource_link 0aeeb97d-5f39-d2df-4c49-a95b925c5e43 "Readings" %}} section.